TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

 :php:`->addSelect()` further elements can be added to an existing list.

 Mind that :php:`->select()` **replaces** any formerly registered list instead of appending it.
-Thus, it is not very usefule to call :php:`select()` twice in a code flow or **after** an :php:`->addSelect()`.
+Thus, it is not very useful to call :php:`select()` twice in a code flow or **after** an :php:`->addSelect()`.
 The methods :php:`->where()` and :php:`->andWhere()` share the same behavior: :php:`->where()` replaces all formerly registered constraints, :php:`->andWhere()` appends additional